 When the Wirtschaftshochschule became a university in 1967, the library's collections grew not only in the light of many additional subjects that were being taught.
 When the Wissenschafliche Stadtbibliothek Mannheim was disbanded in 1970, part of its older collections were added to the collection of the University Library.

-Over the past 30 years, the book and media stock in the Mannheim University Library has doubled.
+Over the course of the last 30 years, the collection of Mannheim University Library has about doubled.
 During the last 10 years the focus of academic journals has increasingly shifted to licensing online.
 We also have expanded access to licensed e-books.